 3 The Booking Form And Deposit

-3.1 To make a booking for an escorted tour with the Company the Client must complete an online booking form and submit a deposit of £400.00 or 20% of the tour cost per person, whichever is specified by the Company.
+3.1 To make a booking for an escorted tour with the Company the Client must complete an online application booking form and submit a deposit of £400.00, $600 or 20% of the tour cost per person, whichever is specified by the Company.

-3.2 The Contract between the Company and the Client will come to effect and be binding on both parties with effect from the date that notification of the acceptance of the deposit has been sent by the Company to the Client.
+3.2 The Contract between the Company and the Client will come to effect and be binding on both parties with effect from the date that notification of the acceptance of the deposit, and approval of the application booking form has been sent by the Company to the Client.

-3.3 We reserve the right for whatsoever reason to return the deposit to you and refuse acceptance of your application for booking at any time, including after the commencement of the tour, subject to as otherwise expressly provided within these Terms and Conditions.
+3.3 The Company reserves the right for whatsoever reason to return the deposit to the Client and refuse acceptance of their application for booking at any time, including after the commencement of the tour, subject to as otherwise expressly provided within these Terms and Conditions.

 4 Balance of Payment